-A: A Residual Value Agreement must be submitted to Transportation Safety Division if grant funds are used, in whole or in part, to acquire any equipment or software costing more than $5,000 or at Transportation Safety Division request.
+A: A Residual Value Agreement must be submitted to Transportation Safety Office if grant funds are used, in whole or in part, to acquire any equipment or software costing more than $5,000 or at Transportation Safety Office request.
 A copy of the original vendor invoice must be attached to the form showing the quantity, description, manufacturer’s identification number, and cost of each item.

 Q: Is any other documentation required?